danielnelson37/problem-set-2_1/fellow-submissions/stephanie-smith.md

   - NaN (not a number)

 11. Evaluate the following expressions using JavaScripts implicit coercion rules.
 Then, in one sentence, explain what coercions were applied and why:
-  * `8 * null` - Evaluates to 0.
-Null is equal to false, which is also equal to 0.
+  * `8 * null` - Evaluates to 0. null coerces to 0 since there is a number being used in the problem.
   * `"5" - 1` - Evaluates to 4.
 "5" is coerced into a number because there is a subraction of 1 rather than a plus.
   * `"5" + 1` - Evaluates to "51".
 The number is concatenated into the string "5", coerced into a character so it becomes "51" instead of 6.
   * `true + false` - Evaluates to 1.
 Both booleans coerce to numbers, true being 1 and false being 0.
 1 + 0 is 1.